Updated: Nov 23, 2021

-Still, you maybe having a few bad days because you took the time to fill out the questionnaire and I’m guessing you were wondering if it’s anything serious and what you could do to feel better.
+Still, you maybe having a few bad days and I’m guessing you were wondering if it’s anything serious and what you could do to feel better.

 Mild depression is also referred to as dysthymia.
 The problem with dysthymia is that it can linger for a long period of time even though it’s not severe.
 Experts are not clear what causes mild depression.

 Genes may play a role but many people affected with it don’t have a family history of depression.
 Or if they do have a family history of depression, the depression doesn’t usually create problems.